Hotels and Lodges at the Grand Canyon

 North Rim of the Grand Canyon

-Outside the Park: There are two more lodges located relatively near the North Rim, Kaibab Lodge, located about 5 miles from the entrance to the park, and Jacob Lake Inn, about 45 miles from the entrance.
-Kaibab Lodge adds about 15 minutes of drive time to reach the views.
-Jacob Lake Inn is an option of last resort because it is so far away from the viewpoints adding at least 45 minutes more driving to reach the viewpoints.
+Outside the Park: There are two more lodges located relatively near the North Rim: Kaibab Lodge, about 5 miles from the park entrance, and Jacob Lake Inn, about 45 miles from the entrance.
+Jacob Lake Inn is an option of last resort because it is so far from the viewpoints, adding at least 45 minutes of driving to reach them.

 The cool waters of Bright Angel Creek near Phantom Ranch flow swiftly towards the Black Bridge and the Colorado River.
 The South Kaibab Trail crosses the Colorado River via this bridge.